 Adult Swim Lesson Tip 4.
 Have Patience (or lack thereof):

-A beginner swimmer who is an excellent runner and cyclist showed up to the first lesson and told me he wanted to do a full triathlon (yes, including the 1,500 yard swim in open water) after six lessons.
-He came in not fully able to swim one lap.
-Six lessons?
-In the age of social media and instant gratification there is an expectation that change should occur rapidly, but all good and lasting things take hard work.
-I work with students to set realistic and “mini goals” towards a bigger objective.
-In the end, you will get there but it does require patience.
+One time, a beginner swimmer who is an amazing runner and cyclist showed up at the first lesson.
+He told me wanted to do a full triathlon after six lessons.
+Yes, I’m talking about the 1,500-yard swim in open water.
+He came into adult swim lessons without being able to swim one full lap.
+In the age of social media and instant gratification, there is the expectation that change should happen quickly.
+I work with students to set realistic and “mini-goals” towards a bigger objective.
+In the end, you will get there, but it does require patience.

 Adult Swim Lesson Tip 5.
 Have Fun:

-Last but not least, it is important to have fun and mix learning with laughter.
-We often practice skills in a circle and we end each lesson with something different like aqua yoga.
-In the very last class I like to reward the students with a swimmer pin and remind them of how far they have come.
+Finally, it is important to have fun and mix learning with laughter.
+Oftentimes, we practice skills in a circle.
+We end each with something different like aqua yoga.
+In the very last class, I like to reward my students with a swimmer pin.
+This reminds them of how far they have come.

 This isn’t to say that the journey in the lane isn’t challenging.
-It can be, but in the end the journey is equally – if not more important – than the goal.
+It definitely can be.
+However, the end of the journey is equally, if not more important than the goal.

 Amy Wu is an AquaMobile Swim Instructor based in Fresno, California.
 Specializing in teaching beginner adults and children, Amy has also taught swimming at Asphalt Green and the University of Maryland.
-She started her teaching career in 2007 and is an avid swimmer with USMS since 2001.
+She started her teaching career in 2007 and has been an avid swimmer with USMS since 2001.